matomo-org/developer-documentation/docs/jstracker-core.md

 You may see a message like `Test failed in module externals: 'JSLint'.
 Error: JSLint validation: please check the browser console for the list of jslint errors.`

 In that case you need to run the tests in the browser and then open the browser developer tools.
 It will show you all the JSLint errors in the console.
+There might be a lot of log output in the console.
+You can find the relevant entry by searching for `JSLint`.
 Explanations for the different errors you can find for example on [linterrors.com/js](http://linterrors.com/js).

 If the error is for example `Unexpected /*property*/ '{a}'.` then you may need to [add a new member or global in the comments](https://github.com/matomo-org/matomo/blob/4.4.1/js/piwik.js#L30-L130) to resolve the issue.